1iveowl/Simple-Http-Listener-PCL/README.md

 The Http Listener also requires Microsoft [Reactive Extensions](https://www.nuget.org/packages/Rx-Main).

-If you use the listner with UWP you might also need [Rx-xaml](https://www.nuget.org/packages/Rx-Xaml/).

 To use Http Requests all you need to do is something like this: